fbrausse/smlp/utils/poly/README.md

                          print them
                - bnds-dom: the IO-BOUNDS are domain constraints, not just ALPHA
+               - clamp: clamp inputs (only meaningful for NNs) [no]
+               - gen-obj: use single objective from GEN instead of all H5-NN outputs [no]
-               - clamp: clamp inputs (only meaningful for NNs) [no] -d DELTA     increase radius around counter-examples by factor (1+DELTA) or by the constant DELTA if the radius is zero [0] -e ETA       additional ETA constraints restricting only candidates, can be
+  -d DELTA     increase radius around counter-examples by factor (1+DELTA) or by
+               the constant DELTA if the radius is zero [0] -e ETA       additional ETA constraints restricting only candidates, can be